-Guillaume Dupuytren (1777-1835) was a French Surgeon.
+Baron Guillaume Dupuytren (1777-1835) was a French Surgeon.

-Reputedly saw up to 10,000 patients a year and amassed such a fortune he was able to offer Charles X a million francs to tide him over when he was de-throned (Equivalent to $5.5million USD in 2015)
+Born in poverty he purportedly became the richest physician of his time.
+Dupuytren was reputed to have seen up to 10,000 patients a year and amassed such a fortune he was able to offer Charles X a million francs to tide him over when he was de-throned (Equivalent to $5.5million USD in 2015)

-- Born in 1777 in Pierre-Buffière, France
+- Born October 5, 1777 in Pierre-Buffière, France

 - 1789 – Taken by cavalry officer to Paris.
 Studied at College de La March

 - 1795 – Prosector at école de médecine, Paris.
 Struggled against poverty but remained in Paris against the wishes of his parents

 - 1801 – Le Chef des travaux anatomiques de la faculté de médecine.
 Laennec and Cruveilhier were his pupils at this time